 A total knee replacement is performed in a hospital.
 You’re wheeled into an operating room and administered anesthesia.
 During the procedure, your doctor removes damaged surfaces of your knee joint and resurfaces the knee joint with a man-made prosthetic.

 The entire procedure usually takes around 60-90 minutes.
-You’re transported to the recovery room and usually stay in the hospital for three days before being discharged home.
+You’re transported to the recovery room and may be discharged home the same day, or may stay in the hospital for up to 3 days before being discharged home.

 As with any surgery, there are risks, including: